taiyaki8926/CTF_knowlegde/knowledge.md

 # -> return 2
 ```

+Perhaps it is possible to use this algorithm even if `p` is not a prime number.

 ### Others
 If `p ≡ 3 (mod 4)` and `sympy.n_order(a, p) = (p-1) // 2`, then `a` is quadratic residue, and `-a` is quadratic non-residue